-Learners may elect not to provide immigration or citizenship status information to the institution, and this election shall not impede admissions or enrollment in educational programs.
+Students may elect not to provide immigration or citizenship status information to the institution, and this election shall not impede admissions or enrollment in educational programs.

-The District shall not create a list of learner names linked with immigration status.
+The District shall not create a list of student names linked with immigration status.